-While aiming for the sky has always been aspirational, current times demand survival and staying within the bounds of 4 walls and a roof.
-Though the era of globalization and industrialisation holds idealism in high regard, the outbreak of pandemic outweighs its virtue.
+Aiming for the sky has always been aspirational.
+Current times demand survival and staying within the bounds of 4 walls and a roof.
+Though the era of globalization and industrialization holds idealism in high regard, the outbreak of pandemics outweighs its virtue.
 Setting idealistic goals over realistic ones is going to aggravate the already existing stress and anxiety by inducing a sense of failure coupled with fear of missing out.

 - Children mirror you: Let this be a constant thought in your mind: My child is perceiving and is intuitive about everything that I have to offer.
-You are in command of setting the right atmosphere and the children in a household are more in accord with the energy than anything or anybody else.
-A happy parent manifests a sanguine, loving and assertive child while a stressed, anxious parent leads the child to feed off the negative energy.
+You are in command of setting the right atmosphere.
+The children in a household are more in accord with the energy than anything or anybody else.
+A happy parent manifests a sanguine, loving and assertive child.
+While a stressed, anxious parent leads the child to feed off the negative energy.

 - Take control of what is in control: In challenging times of uncertainty, it is important to embrace our realm of control and let go things that are not a part of the realm.
 While parenting may feel like the toughest of all the challenges you’ve had in a lifetime, it is crucial to remember that the beauty of it is equally unmatched to any other experience that life has to offer.
 It is often said age is just a number and there is a kid in each one of us.
 As cliché as it sounds, nurturing your kid within by having a perspective shift and unlearning all that you’ve learnt in the pursuit of achieving heights is going to ease this phase a lot.

 - Expect delay: Remember “Productivity doesn’t equal 8 hours”.
-Though structuring a day’s task beforehand can save you some time on determining ancillary tasks, it is realistic to estimate that some things can face delay despite the most calculated planning.
+Structuring a day’s task beforehand can save you some time on determining ancillary tasks.
+It is realistic to estimate that some things can face delay despite the most calculated planning.
 The inconsistency with the routine can be subject to several factors like the day, the kids, other commitments, type of work, etc. Instead of expecting perfectionism, you must take satisfaction in each task you methodically mastered and commence planning for the next day with better intents and learning from the previous day.

 - Embrace Imperfection:Let’s accept this – parenting while working from home is like attempting to do the work of several full-time jobs at once.
 If you can maintain work professionalism on a conference call while your little one screams from the bathroom that he needs to be attended by you NOW, you’re an exceptionally capable being on the face of earth.